Skip to main content

 Example finding: "40% of users haven't logged in for 30+ days.
 Recommend refresher training and identifying adoption barriers."

-5. Technical Debt & Customization Audit
+5. Technical Debt & Customisation Audit

 What we assess: